huilaaja/RedirectManager/README.md

 	<li>Allow moving and changing URLs of Episerver pages and the redirects still works.</li>
 	<li>All redirects are HTTP 301 (Moved permanently), because search engines only follow this kind of redirects.</li>
 	<li>Access restrictions allow usage of rule manager to only administrators.</li>
-	<li>And the most important: It's open Source and it's yours to extend and manipulate!</li>
+	<li>And the most important: It's open Source and it's yours to extend and manipulate!
+Solita <3 Open Source!</li>
 </ul>

 <h2>The key features actually are what this add-on is NOT</h2>